 If you think all vodka is the same, think again.
-The clear spirit can be made from essentially anything that's fermented, from rye or wheat to potatoes, fruits, even milk.
-And beyond the different flavors, there’s also a variety of textures, from clean and crisp to creamy or velvety.
+The clear spirit can be made out of just about anything, from rye to potatoes, fruit to milk.
+The diversity results in different flavors, but also a variety of textures––clean and crisp, creamy or velvety.
 Certain vodkas are made to shine in cocktails, while others deserve the spotlight all to themselves.

-To put together your top five essential bottles, we grabbed two vodka experts.
-General manager of Red Square at Mandalay Bay in Las Vegas Christopher Morales is responsible for the bar’s epic vodka collection, which spans more than 100 bottles from around the globe.
-And from the other side of the world, Annie Shearer represents Auckland, New Zealand’s Vodka Room, a bar boasting a 150-bottle vodka portfolio, as well as travel-themed vodka tasting flights: economy, business, first class and prestige.
+To select our five essential bottles, we grabbed two vodka experts.
+General manager Christopher Morales of Red Square at Mandalay Bay in Las Vegas is responsible for the bar’s epic vodka collection, which spans more than 100 bottles from around the globe.
+From the other side of the world, Annie Shearer represents Auckland, New Zealand’s Vodka Room, boasting a 150-bottle vodka portfolio and travel-themed tasting flights: economy, business, first class and prestige.
 Prepare to upgrade your home bar.